tjark-neumann/guardtower/README.md

 # guardtower

-**Catch the silent fine-tuning bugs that waste GPU-hours — before you launch the run.**
+**Catch the silent fine-tuning bugs that waste GPU-hours, before you launch the run.**

 Most training bugs don't crash.
-The model runs, the loss goes down, and hours later your results are quietly wrong because the part you *meant* to train never did. `guardtower` runs **one instrumented training step on a single batch** and tells you, in plain language, exactly what's broken — then points each finding at a documented [catalog of failure modes](CATALOG.md) with the fix and a reference.
+The model runs, the loss goes down, and hours later your results are quietly wrong because the part you *meant* to train never did. `guardtower` runs **one instrumented training step on a single batch** and tells you, in plain language, exactly what's broken, then points each finding at a documented [catalog of failure modes](CATALOG.md) with the fix and a reference.

 It's a pre-flight check for PyTorch training: a few seconds and no GPU to rule